 Four of Toyota’s top drivers were selected to make the attempt.
 The company prepared making typical Japanese attention to detail and, during the following 72 hours, the 2000GT set sixteen land speed and endurance records.
 This was especially impressive considering that they had to contend with monsoon rain conditions that made driving and creating records much more difficult.

-Unfortunately, the record-setting car that set the records was destroyed in a pace car accident and scrapped.
-However, the achievements of the new car prompted Porsche to build a 911R designed specifically to beat the records.
+Unfortunately, the record-setting vehicle that set the records was destroyed in a pace car accident and scrapped.
+However, the achievements of the new vehicle prompted Porsche to build a 911R designed specifically to beat the records.

 A month later, The 2000 GT took first and second places at the Suzuka 1000km race.
 This gave Toyota the encouragement to press on with its motorsport program.
 Three other victories were claimed during the 1967 season.